Fall 2019 Sun TV Outages: October 4-13

 What should you do?

-If you only experience interruptions in your television service during the time frames listed above and the issues subside after a brief time, there is nothing you need to do.
+If you experience interruptions in your television service during the time frames listed above and the issues subside after a brief time, there is nothing you need to do.